Virgin Galactic: Commencement of sub-space test flights

-On 14 May 2013, Richard Branson stated on Virgin Radio Dubai's Kris Fade Morning Show that he would be aboard the first public flight of SpaceShipTwo, which had again been rescheduled, this time to December 25, 2013.
-"Maybe I’ll dress up as Father Christmas", Branson said.
+On 14 May 2013, Richard Branson stated on Virgin Radio Dubai's Kris Fade Morning Show that he would be aboard the first public flight of SpaceShipTwo, which had again been rescheduled, this time to 25 December 2013.
+"Maybe I'll dress up as Father Christmas", Branson said.
 The third rocket-powered test flight of SpaceShipTwo took place on 10 January 2014 and successfully tested the spaceship's Reaction Control System (RCS) and the newly installed thermal protection coating on the vehicle's tail booms.
 Virgin Galactic CEO George Whitesides said "We are progressively closer to our target of starting commercial service in 2014".
 Interviewed by The Observer at the time of her 90th birthday in July 2014, Branson's mother, Eve, told reporter Elizabeth Day of her intention of going to space herself.
-Asked when that might be, she replied: "I think it’s the end of the year", adding after a pause, "It’s always 'the end of the year' ".
+Asked when that might be, she replied: "I think it's the end of the year", adding after a pause, "It's always 'the end of the year' ".

 In February 2014, cracks in WhiteKnightTwo, where the spars connect with the fuselage, were discovered during an inspection conducted after Virgin Galactic took possession of the aircraft from builder Scaled Composites.

 In September 2014, Richard Branson described the intended date for the first commercial flight as February or March 2015; by the time of this announcement, a new plastic-based fuel had yet to be ignited in-flight.
-By September 2014, the three test flights of the SS2 had only reached an altitude of around 71,000 ft, approximately 13 miles; in order to receive a Federal Aviation Administration licence to carry passengers, the craft needs to complete test missions at full speed and 62-mile height.
+By September 2014, the three test flights of the SS2 had only reached an altitude of around 71,000 ft, approximately 13 miles; in order to receive a Federal Aviation Administration license to carry passengers, the craft needs to complete test missions at full speed and 62-mile height.
 Following the announcement of further delays, UK newspaper The Sunday Times reported that Branson faced a backlash from those who had booked flights with Virgin Galactic, with the company having received $80 million in fares and deposits.
 Tom Bower, author of Branson: The Man behind the Mask, told the Sunday Times: "They spent 10 years trying to perfect one engine and failed.
 They are now trying to use a different engine and get into space in six months.
 It's just not feasible."
 BBC science editor David Shukman commented in October 2014, that "[Branson's] enthusiasm and determination [are] undoubted.
 But his most recent promises of launching the first passenger trip by the end of this year had already started to look unrealistic some months ago."